-A: Check-in for First-Year Student START sessions will be in front of Finley Residence Hall.
-Finley is located on the south side of campus in the Arnold Complex and is directly east of the parking garage where you are recommended to park.
+A: Check-in for first-year START sessions will be in front of Callahan Residence Hall.
+Callahan is located on the east side of campus and is directly north of the B1 parking lots where you are recommended to park.

 Q: Are there any costs for attending START?

-A: Any costs for START will be billed directly to your student account in fall.
-There is a $50 cost for each family member that attends with you, this is a flat fee that cannot be pro-rated based on events attended.
+A: Any costs for START will be billed directly to your student account after you attend the program.
+There is a $50 cost for each family member that attends with you.
+This is a flat fee that cannot be pro-rated based on events attended.
 There is also a $35 fee per person (students and family members) per night for all on-campus housing.
 If a student is attending an off-site orientation program in California or Hawaii, the fee is $145 per student to attend and $55 per family member to attend, which helps us bring the START program to these locations.

 Q: What does the parent/family fee include?